-A Columbia-led study advises physicians and patients be aware of psychiatric symptoms, particularly the first year after diagnosis
+A Columbia-led study advises physicians and patients to be aware of psychiatric symptoms, particularly the first year after diagnosis

 In a new study, U.S. and Danish researchers report that patients who received a hospital diagnosis of Lyme disease—inpatient, outpatient, or at the ER—had a 28 percent higher rate of mental disorders and were twice as likely to have attempted suicide post-infection, compared to individuals without the diagnosis.

 The study, a collaboration of Columbia University and the Copenhagen Research Centre for Mental Health, is believed to be the first large, population-based study examining the relationship between Lyme disease and psychiatric outcomes.